Romania court ruling may decide president's fate

 Impeaching Basescu would mean Romania would have to elect a new president in the autumn as well as holding a parliamentary election, which will stall policies and raise expenditure as it tries to keep the 5 billion euro ($6.15 billion) IMF-led aid deal on track.

-The USL is favourite to win the parliamentary election, though there have been no opinion polls in the past month.
+The USL is favourite to win a parliamentary election in the autumn, though there have been no opinion polls in the past month.
+If Basescu is impeached, the party would also probably win the presidency.

 The government denies it is endangering the rule of law and says it is sticking to the deal with the IMF, which wants Bucharest to overhaul energy prices and the outdated health system and to sell inefficient state assets.

-(Additional reporting by Radu Marinas and Sam Cage in Bucharest and Gareth Jones in Berlin)
+(Additional reporting by Radu Marinas and Sam Cage; Editing by Pravin Char)